danade002/Chat_Application/README.txt

-# Git Chat Application
+# Chat Application

-This Application is a mini chat application interface with chat between the Server and the Client.
+This Application is a mini chat application interface with chat between the server and client on the same port.

-The Client connect to the server through the host name.
+The client program connect to the server through the host name.

-The server see the IP address when successfully connected.
+The server program see the IP address when successfully connected.